AbdulazizAlhuzami/Linkit/README.md

 3. Run the PyInstaller command to create the executable.
 The `--onefile` flag bundles everything into a single file, and the `--noconsole` flag prevents a console window from popping up when the app runs.

     ```bash
-    pyinstaller --onefile --noconsole linkman.py
+    pyinstaller --onefile --noconsole linkit.py
     ```

-4. After the command finishes, your executable file (`linkman.exe`) will be in the `dist/` directory inside your `link_manager/` folder.
+4. After the command finishes, your executable file (`linkit.exe`) will be in the `dist/` directory inside your `link_manager/` folder.

 **macOS**